stephenlang/system-health-check/README.md

 ## system-health-check

-Server monitoring for Memory, swap, process monitoring, storage check, and more.
+Server monitoring for memory, swap, process monitoring, storage check, and more.